gpetuhov/SampleGraphQL/README.md

 # SampleGraphQL
 The very basics of building an Android client for the GraphQL API with Apollo.
+Query Pikachu Number from the public Pokemon GraphQL API and display it in the UI.

 ## Requirements
 * Android Studio 3.5 Canary 6